 Course overview:

-The FCA’s Consumer Duty has been in force for almost a year, and the regulator has already been taking action under the new regime particularly in relation to ‘fair value’ and effective communications.
+The Financial Conduct Authority’s (FCA) Consumer Duty has been in force for almost a year.
+Already the regulator has acted in relation to ‘fair value’ and effective communications.

 What is fair value?

-This workshop will take you through practical concepts and tools to assess fairness of pricing and customer outcomes, and explain how to evidence this using behavioural economics, data analytics and business model analysis.
-You will also discuss the importance of having a robust ‘fair value framework’, and practical suggestions for how you can implement your own.
+In this workshop we will take you through practical concepts and tools to assess fairness of pricing and customer outcomes and explain how to evidence this using behavioural economics, data analytics and business model analysis the importance of having a robust ‘fair value framework’, and practical suggestions for how you can implement your own.

 Learning outcomes: